Frequently Asked Questions

 What financing is available?

-Potential buyers receive a list of lenders that are known to have financing history with MeadowView.
-A Fannie Mae option that provides a 30-year fixed-rate has been negotiated by First Security Bank in Big Sky, but buyers may use any qualified lender of their choosing.
+BSCHT gives potential buyers a list of lenders that have financing history with MeadowView.
+First Security Bank in Big Sky negotiated a Fannie Mae option that provides a 30-year fixed-rate mortgage, but buyers may use any qualified lender of their choosing.
 All loans to purchase MeadowView units need to meet conventional lending standards and conform to a ground lease project.
 A rural development loan, which offers a 5% down payment option, has also been approved for the project.

 How much will I need to contribute to purchase?

 The minimum buyer contribution is between 5% and 20% of the purchase price, which includes the earnest money due at the time of signing the purchase contract as well as the funds brought to closing.
 Down payment funds can also be gifted to the buyer.

 Yes.
 Subject to the primary lender’s requirements, you can utilize a co-borrower who does not intend to live in the home to help you qualify for the mortgage.

 Will I have to pay back down payment assistance funds?

 Yes.
 These funds are a loan and must be returned to BSCHT at resale.
 BSCHT will then recycle the funds and loan them to future buyers.

 No. MeadowView units must be owner-occupied and are not available for purchase by investors.

 How do I sell my MeadowView unit when I’m ready to move to another property?